 - 1 (8 ounce) block of cream cheese, room temperature

 - 1/2 teaspoon pure vanilla bean paste or extract

-For the frosting:With an electric mixer, beat butter and cream cheese on medium speed until smooth (make sure they are both at room temperature so you do not get lumps in your frosting).
-Add rose water and vanilla.
+For the frosting:With an electric mixer, beat butter on medium speed until smooth, followed by the cream cheese (make sure they are both at room temperature so you do not get lumps in your frosting).
+Add rose water, vanilla and salt.
 Gradually beat in powdered sugar until incorporated.
 Beat on medium speed for about 3 minutes, until smooth and creamy.
 Pipe or spread on top of cooled cupcakes.

 I made these for a friend's birthday.